lsst-dm/scipi_docs_prototype/isrtask.rst

 IsrTask
 #######

-Instrumental Signature Removal (ISR) is a sequence of steps taken to 'clean' images of various aspects of defects that any system of optics and detectors will imprint on an image by default, and is generally one of the very first procedures carried out on an exposure.
+Instrument Signature Removal (ISR) is a sequence of steps taken to 'clean' images of various aspects of defects that any system of optics and detectors will imprint on an image by default, and is generally one of the very first procedures carried out on an exposure.